Day 1: "Rooting & Rising" / जड़ से उठान

 ---

-Story: "Paschima" means "west" in Sanskrit.
-In yoga tradition, the back of the body is called the "west" side.
-Why?
-Because yogis traditionally faced east for their morning practice -- greeting the rising sun -- so the sun would shine on their backs.
-This pose stretches the entire "west" side of the body, from the heels, up through the calves, hamstrings, and spine, all the way to the crown of the head.
-It is said in the Hatha Yoga Pradipika that Paschimottanasana is among the foremost of asanas -- it calms the mind, kindles the digestive fire, and awakens the Sushumna Nadi, the central energy channel that runs along the spine.
+Story: "Paschima" means "west" -- the back of the body.
+Yogis traditionally faced east for morning practice, so the sun would shine on their backs.
+This pose stretches the entire "west" side, from heels to crown.
+The Hatha Yoga Pradipika says Paschimottanasana is among the foremost of asanas -- it calms the mind and awakens the central energy channel along the spine.

 Hold: 1 minute.

-Modification: Use a yoga strap or towel looped around the balls of the feet -- hold one end in each hand and gently draw yourself forward with a straight spine.
-Bend the knees slightly if the hamstrings are tight.
-Sit on a folded blanket to tilt the pelvis slightly forward, which makes the fold more accessible.
+Modification: Loop a strap or towel around the feet.
+Bend the knees if hamstrings are tight.
+Sit on a folded blanket to tilt the pelvis forward.

 ---

-Story: In yogic philosophy, the serpent Kundalini is said to sleep coiled three and a half times at the base of the spine, resting in the Muladhara Chakra.
+Story: In yogic philosophy, the serpent Kundalini sleeps coiled at the base of the spine.
 In Ardha Bhujangasana, the serpent begins to stir -- a gentle awakening, not a dramatic uncoiling.
-We do not force it.
-Just as a snake lifts its hood slowly, sensing the air, reading the warmth of the earth, we rise gently, keeping the elbows bent and close to the body.
+Just as a snake lifts its hood slowly, sensing the air, we rise gently.
 "Ardha" means half -- this is a pose of restraint, of patience, of trusting that gentle awakenings are more lasting than violent ones.

 ---

 Story: "Pawan" means wind, "Mukta" means release.
-This pose releases trapped energy -- Vayu, the wind element -- from the body.
-In Ayurveda, India's ancient system of medicine, trapped Vata (wind energy) is considered the root of many imbalances: bloating, anxiety, restlessness, joint pain.
-This humble, unassuming pose is deceptively powerful.
-It massages the internal organs, aids digestion, releases tension from the lower back, and calms the nervous system.
-Sometimes the simplest practices are the most healing.
+In Ayurveda, trapped Vata (wind energy) is the root of many imbalances: bloating, anxiety, restlessness.
+This humble pose massages the internal organs, aids digestion, releases lower back tension, and calms the nervous system.
 Do not underestimate a pose because it looks easy.

 ---